- August 8, 2019

 Joseph Andreoli a/k/a Joe Andreoli (CRD # 1718688) was a Financial Advisor at Wells Fargo Advisors in Paramus, New Jersey.
 Joseph Andreoli has been in the securities industry since 1987 and previously worked at Citigroup Global Markets, Inc. and its predecessor Smith Barney, Inc. Joseph Andreoli currently works for Raymond James & Associates.

-On August 8, 2019, the Wolper Law Firm filed a FINRA arbitration claim against Wells Fargo Advisors, alleging damages of between $1 million and $5 million.
+On August 8, 2019, the Wolper Law Firm, P.A. filed a FINRA arbitration claim against Wells Fargo Advisors, alleging damages of between $1 million and $5 million.
 The allegations of misconduct relate to the recommendation by Financial Advisor Joseph Andreoli that our client, an inexperienced investor, invest more than $6 million in illiquid, adjustable rate structured notes.
 In order to facilitate the investment strategy, Mr. Andreoli further recommended that the customer first sell a basket of highly rated municipal bonds to raise the necessary capital.

 The Statement of Claim alleges: